caderek/gramma/README.md

 ### I/O Redirection

-You can also use Gramma as standard unix tool, working with stdin and stdout.
+You can also use Gramma as standard shell tool, working with stdin and stdout.
 There is no interactive mode in this approach (at least for now).

 #### Examples